IUPUI Quick Facts

 - Connecting the business community in Indiana, the nation, and the world to IU.

 - Service learning classes, faculty and student participation, hours contributed, and community partnerships have increased dramatically as a result of ongoing initiatives, including new student scholarships and faculty professional development efforts designed to double service learning at IUPUI.
-In 2008-2009, more than 90,000 hours of service were donated to community partners.

 - IUPUI has top-ranked programs in schools such as Nursing, Public and Environmental Affairs, Business, and Law.